Shreyas246a/Jenkins-CICD/README.md

 # Solar System Project

+# Check Out enabling-cicd branch for all the ongoing files

 ## Overview
 The **Solar System Project** is a Node.js-based web application that interacts with a MongoDB database.
 It provides API endpoints to retrieve and manage planetary data.
 The project includes security scanning, unit testing, code coverage, and CI/CD deployment using Jenkins and Docker.